UPDATED WEDNESDAY, MAY 27TH, 2020 1:30PM

 - Sick Pay Reimbursement: The IRS announced 100% reimbursement for small businesses for costs incurred when providing staff with paid sick leave related to COVID-19, available as a payroll tax credit.
 For full details, please visit the IRS’ website and consultant with your accountant.

-Small Business Grants From Private Companies
+Small Business Grants From Private Companies and Non-Profits

 - Facebook has also recently announced a grant program aimed at small businesses.
 For more information, click here.